Click on a letter above to view the list of gems.

 Webmineral.com

 Stibiotantalite is extremely rare as a faceted gem.
 Stibiotantalite crystals are fairly rare and usually almost opague or very heavily included, so transparent gems are extremely rare.
-Stibiotantalite is strongly birefringent which gives gems with any clarity a sleepy look due to doubling of the back facets when seen through the table.
+Stibiotantalite is strongly birefringent which may give gems with any clarity a sleepy look due to doubling of the back facets when seen through the table.

-Major sources of Stibiotantalite are Rio Grande do Norte, Brazil; Västerbotten, Sweden; Alto Ligonha District, Zambezia Province, Mozambique; Kola Peninsula, Russia; Mtoko, Zimbabwe; and in the USA at San Diego County, California.
-Most locations produce opaque to highly included crystals.
 Clean, facetable crystals are extremely rare.

+These locations may be th only sources of facetable crystals: Rio Grande do Norte, Brazil; Alto Ligonha District, Zambezia Province, Mozambique; and in the USA at San Diego County, California.

 Stibiotantalite gems for sale: